David Briskin. Photo by Karolina Kuras.

 Danses Avec La Plume on Nijinsky in Paris

 Prior to moving to Canada, David lived and worked for 23 years as a conductor in New York City, working in opera, ballet and in concert.
 He conducted for seven years with American Ballet Theatre at the Metropolitan Opera House, New York City Center and in major opera houses throughout the world and was a seasonal conductor for New York City Ballet.
-In addition, he has worked with nearly all the major North American ballet companies.
+In addition, he has conducted for nearly all the major North American ballet companies.

 Over the years David has been extremely active in arts education.
 In 2008, he was appointed Assistant Professor at the University of Toronto, Faculty of Music where he taught conducting and served as Director of Orchestral Activities and Conductor of the University of Toronto Symphony Orchestra until 2015.
+He was Conductor for the Juilliard School’s Dance Division for 13 years and has mentored several young and emerging conductors.

 David has served on juries for the Ontario Arts Council, the Women’s Musical Club of Toronto and Sir Ernest MacMillan Memorial Foundation.
 He has been a strong advocate for musical life in Toronto speaking publicly on behalf of the National Ballet, Luminato Festival and the University of Toronto, among others.